 With experience, however, comes the potential for advancement into higher positions with titles such as design manager, chief designer, associate art director, art director, creative director, or design director.
 And, as you master the graphic design profession, you can even utilize your expertise by teaching at a design school or opening your own communications firm.

 Graphic design salaries vary significantly depending on employer, location, industry, and level of experience.
-But based on national estimates from May 2018, the annual wages break down like this: *
+But based on Occupational Employment Statistics (OES) program estimates from May 2018, the annual wages break down like this:

 - The median graphic design salary was $50,370.